Utharavu Maharaja: Release

-The Times of India gave this film two out of five stars saying that "Utharavu Maharaja lacks the filmmaking panache that such a premise needs".
+The Times of India gave the film two out of five stars saying that "Utharavu Maharaja lacks the filmmaking panache that such a premise needs".
 On the contrary, News Today Net stated that "With a little more effort from the cast and scriptwriter, Utharavu Maharaja could have been even better.
 Nevertheless, the movie that starts off in a complicated structure, sets itself on track to end with its ideology conveyed well.".
 Cinema Express wrote "Utharavu Maharaja turns out to be a huge disappointment thanks to the hyperbolic performances, unrealistic staging and poorly-written dialogues".

-Home Media
+Home media

-The Satellite Rights of the Film was acquired by Colors Tamil.
+The satellite rights of the film were acquired by Colors Tamil.